 Many supplements, such as ginkgo biloba, ginseng, garlic, echinacea, fish oils, or vitamins, may be risky to take before surgery.
 For instance, some may raise the chance of heart problems or bleeding.
 Others may affect how long anesthesia lasts or mix badly with other medicines, causing unexpected side effects.
 Your doctor may tell you to stop taking them 1 or 2 weeks before surgery.

 Should You Donate Blood?

 Ask your doctor if there's a chance you'll need a blood transfusion during surgery.
-If so, and your operation is at least four weeks away, you can donate some of your own blood and have it stored in case you need it.
+If so, and your operation is at least 4 weeks away, you may be able to donate blood and have some of it stored in case you need it.

 Line Up Caregivers

-You'll probably be drowsy right after your surgery, and may need a little help getting around, so ask for the support of family and friends.
-As you recover, let yourself be pampered and cared for and, if you need it, ask someone you trust to stay overnight with you at home.
+You may need a little help getting around after surgery, so ask your family and friends for support.
+As you recover, let yourself be pampered and cared for.
+And for the first evening, be sure there’s a responsible adult who can stay overnight with you at home.